 6 min read

 Thanking your customers for paying their invoices is an incredibly powerful manoeuvre.
-We’re big believers in it here at Chaser HQ.
+We’re big believers in it here at Chaser.
 An almost-panacea in your credit control arsenal, a cleverly crafted ‘Thanks for Paying’ email can have positive impacts in a range of areas.
 From encouraging future timely payment through to eliciting further sales, the thank you for the payment email is a tool every elite finance team today is leveraging to beef up their credit control.

 We’re about to blitz through four ways you can use ‘Thanks for Paying’ emails as a means to achieve your ends.
 Strap in and prep yourself, it’s that time of the week again - time to tune up your credit control.